WOTvision/wot1/README.md

 * Uses Ed25519 cryptography
 * Allows the use of "handles" instead of addresses
 * Allows "upvoting" 3rd party documents published as transactions
+* This upvoting can be used to provide support or endorsement of certain documents, like when a company's president upvotes a statement from their CFO.

 This blockchain is built primarily to support the feature set described in the following section - however, the blockchain itself is usable for other purposes as well.